Tatenda-Prince/Containerized-Sports-API-Management-System-/README.md

 ## Set Up ECS Cluster with Fargate

-We are going to create our ESC cluster using Farget which is serverless.
+We are going to create our ESC cluster using Fargate which is serverless.

 ## Create an ECS Cluster: